 If hours are extended by at least 15 minutes…

-- Reporting is then delayed by the number of minutes polling place was extended.
+- Reporting in the affected county is then delayed by the number of minutes polling place was extended.